theY4Kman/viper/docs/source/sourcemod/keyvalues.rst

 ..  describe:: iter(kv)

     Return an iterator over the keys of the KeyValues.
-This is a shortcut for :meth:`iterkeys <keyvalues.KeyValues.iterkeys>`
+This is a shortcut for :meth:`iterkeys <sourcemod.keyvalues.KeyValues.iterkeys>`